-OK while the graphic for this post is pretty comical, it’s a nightmare scenario to contemplate.
-Just before your event begins the DJ that you have booked for your event is no longer available.
+OK while the Fry meme graphic for this post is pretty comical, it’s a nightmare scenario to contemplate.
+Be it weeks, days, or even hours before your event begins the DJ that you have booked for your event is no longer available.
 It could be for health reasons, it could be because they are out of business, or a host of other possible scenarios.
 Even the most reputable outfits can have unforeseen events that can affect your event.
 So what can you do to get everything back on track?

 Now if you followed my checklist from a previous post, then you hopefully have talked to a couple of DJs while going through the interview process.
 Contact them to see if the date is free.
-If they are all unavailable, I still recommend going through the standard process so you can be meticulous in our search.
+What I highly recommend is not to jump to sign the first DJ you find available.
+Yes the odds are less in your favor for finding a DJ with your date being available, however you should approach the situation with still trying to find a DJ that fits your personality and your desired outcome.

 Ask The Former DJ For Advice